 What to Do If Your Dog Bites Someone

-If your dog bites, you have at least four options.
-You can:
+If your dog bites, you have at least four options:

 1. Manage his behavior to prevent him from ever having the opportunity to bite again.